abbreviatedman/react-monorepo/05-fullstack-react/5b-react-full-stack-database/directions.md

 <Link to={`/mcu/${character.name}`}>{character.name}</Link>
 ```

-Your `AllCharacters.js` page should now look like this:
+Your `AllCharacters.jsx` page should now look like this:

 ```jsx
 import React, { useState, useEffect } from "react";